0pcHang/zoominfo_tech_assessment/README.md

 Notes, trade-offs, and next steps:
 - Trade-offs: default uses the small (base) model which balances speed and quality.
 - Next steps: live stream transcriptions, and multiple language support.
+Also enable CI/CD for next time (couldn't get it completed in time)